-If you’ve been around horses for long, you know it’s just a matter of time before you need to treat an injury or soreness with your horse.
+If you’ve been around horses for long, you know it’s just a matter of time before you must treat an injury or soreness with your horse.
 Knowing how to choose the best horse therapy products for your horse to promote faster healing and get them feeling their best can make those periods of downtime less stressful.
-Using horse therapy products such as red light or laser therapy, massage therapy, copper therapy, ceramic therapy, magnetic therapy, and ice or cold therapy for horses can not only help speed up recovery time but be used after exercise or competition to prevent soreness and reduce the risk of injuries.
+Using horse therapy products such as red light therapy, laser therapy, massage therapy, copper or ceramic therapy, magnetic therapy, and ice or cold therapy for horses can not only help speed up recovery time but be used after exercise or competition to prevent soreness and reduce the risk of injuries.

 Red Light Therapy for Horses